Across the province of New Brunswick, local infrastructure improvements are being made possible through the Canada Community-Building Fund.

 Administrative Agreement on the Federal Gas Tax Fund (2014-2024)

-In addition to the seven project categories under the first agreement, 11 new categories were added in 2014.
+In addition to the seven project categories under the first agreement, 11 new categories were added in 2014 and one in 2021.

 All investments are to support progress toward achieving the following program benefits: